 In the 1840s, thousands of Irish immigrants fled the Great Famine and came to America.
-If dealing with starvation, gruesome ship conditions, and persecution by the British wasn't enough, Irish immigrants faced immense discrimination in the United States.
+If dealing with starvation, gruesome ship conditions, and persecution by the British wasn't enough, Irish immigrants faced significant discrimination in the United States.
 One of the major ways this discrimination made itself clear was through job postings, both in newspapers and in shop windows, that read "No Irish Need Apply."
 The signs were blatantly discriminatory and surfaced numerous times during the mid-19th century.

 In 2002, Professor Richard J. Jensen Wrote 'No Irish Need Apply: A Myth of Victimization'

-Rebecca Wasn't Aiming To Disprove Jensen, But She Did So Pretty Quickly
+Fried Wasn't Aiming To Disprove Jensen, But She Did So Pretty Quickly